Delayed-Gitification/nano_tools/README.md

 # extract_splice_junctions_from_bam.py

-This function outputs a csv table with the number of reads that have a given:
+This tool outputs a csv table with the number of reads that have a given:
 1. first and last alignment position
 2. set of splice junctions
 3. mapping quality